xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 ## PQ/T Confidentiality Only

 The default mode of operation is PQ/T Confidentiality Only mode.
-This mode addresses the harvest-now-decrypt-later attack, which is a priority under a use case assumption of a future quantum computer.
-Under this lens, PQ/T confidentiality with traditional authenticity is an appropriate minimum security goal.

-By using a PQ KEM in the PQ session, we can extend the PQ/T confidentiality to the standard session's key schedule.
-Recall, this is done via the inject of the exporter key from the PQ session as a pre-shared key into the traditional session's key schedule.
-That traditional session's key schedule generates the symmetric group keys used for AEAD and MAC calculations.
-Even if an adversary is successful in breaking the KEM used in the traditional session, they would be unsuccessful in calculating the group secret without also knowing the PSK value derived from the PQ session.
-Therefore, in this mode, the PQ session can be defined as using a PQ KEM and traditional signatures for handshake messages while the traditional session uses traditional KEM and traditional signatures for application and handshake messages.
-Note that while the PSK enables injection of PQ guarantees in the traditional session's key schedule which is also used for AEAD calculations, the lack of PQ signatures in the PQ session means that it is still susceptible to update impersonation.
+This mode provides confidentiality and limited authenticity against quantum attackers.
+More precisely, it provides PQ authenticity against "outsiders", that is, against quantum attackers who do not have acces to (signature) secret keys of any group member.
+(Authenticity comes from the fact that the traditional session adds AEAD / MAC tags which are not available to outsiders with CRQC.)
+This mode does not prevent quantum impersonation attacks by other group members.
+That is, a group member with a CRQC can successfully impersonate another group member.

 ## PQ/T Confidentiality + Authenticity

 The elevated mode of operation is the PQ/T Confidentiality + Authenticity mode.
 Under a use environment of a cryptographically relevant quantum computer (CRQC), the threat model used in the default mode would be too weak and assurance about update authenticity is required.
-Recall that authenticity in MLS refers to three types of guarantees: 1) that messages were sent by a member of the group provided by the computed symmetric group key used in AEAD, 2) that key updates were performed by a valid member of the group, and 3) that a message was sent by a particular user (i.e., non-repudiation) provided by digital signatures on application messages.
+Recall that authenticity in MLS refers to three types of guarantees: 1) that messages were sent by a member of the group provided by the computed symmetric group key used in AEAD, 2) that key updates were performed by a valid member of the group, and 3) that a message was sent by a particular user provided by digital signatures on messages.
 While the symmetric group key used for AEAD in the traditional session remains protected from a CRQC adversary through the PSK from the PQ session, signatures would not be secure against forgery without using a PQ DSA to sign handshake messages nor are application messages assured to have non-repudiation against a CRQC adversary.
 Therefore, in the PQ/T Confidentiality + Authenticity mode, the PQ session MUST use a PQ DSA in addition to PQ KEM ciphersuites for handshake messages (the traditional session remains unchanged).

 This version of PQ authenticity provides PQ authenticity to the PQ session's MLS commit messages, strengthening assurance for (1) and ensuring (2).
 These in turn provide PQ assurance for the key schedule from which application keys are derived in the traditional session.
 Application keys are used in an AEAD for protection of MLS application messages and thereby inherit the PQ security.
 However, it should be noted that PQ non-repudation security for application messages as described by (3) is not achieved by this mode.
 Achieving PQ non-repudiation on application messages would require hybrid signatures in the traditional session, with considerations to options described in [I-D.hale-pquip-hybrid-signature-spectrums].